ehliar/schematic_gui/tutorial/tutorial.md

 # Introduction

-At this point there is no **easy** way to undo an operation in schematic_gui.
-However, the following commands may be helpful if you make a mistake.
+The following commands may be helpful if you make a mistake during the
+tutorial:

 * To delete the component closest to the mouse (highlighted in bright red), press the key **shift-d**.
 This will remove the component and